adnanq2004/APCSFinalProject/README.md

 [Adnan] Enemies aren’t being as dumb.
 They can now walk on blank spaces, and move in one direction for the most part.
 I also edited the Player method so that they treat safe zones correctly, and can’t step on enemy tiles.
 [Eric] The timings of the enemies are not unbearably slow, they can all coexist and move at a reasonable speed however randomly stop moving and might just not move again, I will need to investigate the cause of this in the future.

+June 1, 2021
+[Adnan] I added to the interface features a bit.
+The number of coins to collect, as well as the coins collected are displayed perfectly.
+There is also a health system, where you can in fact lose the game.
+There is also a death and victory screen now.
+The enemy and player movements were also updated/limited.
+The player is able to move at three times to speed, but can suffer from input delay.
+[Eric] Designed new plyaer and enemy sprites.